 Playing doubles squash

-The basic principle of how to play doubles squash is to have two teams that are made up of two players each.
 The teams are split between a left wall player and a right wall player.
 It is the responsibility of each player to cover their side of the court.
 However, you do not have to remain on one side of the court and can freely move across to the other side to help your partner if necessary.
 In the fast-paced action there is a high chance of switching court sides while playing a point.

 Doubles Squash vs. Singles Squash